xsdk-project/xsdk-examples/hypre/README.md

 Available solvers are AMG (default), PCG, PCG with AMG or Parasails preconditioners, flexible GMRES with AMG.
-Within the HYPRE's AMG V-cycle there is an option to use a distributed LU factorization from
+Within HYPRE's AMG V-cycle there is an option to use a distributed LU factorization from
 SuperLU_DIST as the coarse level solver.